-A dethatching rake is quite substantial and features sharp teeth on both sides of its head that can dig in between the grass blades, whereas the leaf/lawn rake has tines that fan out in a triangle on one side and is lightweight so that it can be passed over the surface of the grass to gather leaves or grass cuttings without digging into the turf and disturbing the roots.
+A dethatching rake is quite substantial and features sharp teeth on both sides of its head that can dig in between the grass blades, whereas the leaf rake has tines that fan out in a triangle on one side and is lightweight so that it can be passed over the surface of the grass to gather leaves or grass cuttings without digging into the turf and disturbing the roots.

-A dethatching rake is used by pulling it through the grass towards you to pull up the thatch, then pushing it away from you to remove the thatch from the blades, ready for the next pull.
+It is used by pulling it through the grass towards you to pull up the thatch, then pushing it away from you to remove the thatch from the blades, ready for the next pull.

 How to Use Power Rakes to Remove Thatch

 If you have more than a half inch thick thatch layer, then a power rake is the tool you need.
 This tool can remove up to four times the amount of lawn thatch compared to a dethatcher, but should be used early, as it can be very unforgiving on your lawn.

 Power rakes work by loosening the thatch using spinning flails that spin at a very high speed.
 The thatch that is loosened is then picked up by the tool, leaving your soil much more exposed than before.
 Before you power rake your lawn, it’s a good idea to run a test pass on a small area, and then another test pass, where both are in different directions.

 These are expensive items to buy, and don’t see much use in a regular size yard, so maybe you could make inquiries with your local TruGreen lawn care franchise or independent lawn care service provider, as this could save you some cash.